On this page

 As a super admin, you can assign admin permissions to principals so they're able to perform tasks and access resources.
 Principals can be users, groups of users, or client apps.
 You can assign standard roles, or create custom roles that limit an admin’s access to a subset of permissions (opens new window) and resources.

 This page discusses the concepts of role assignment through APIs.
-See Custom administrator roles (opens new window) for product documentation through the Admin Console.
+For role assignment through the Admin Console, see Custom administrator roles (opens new window).

 Standard role assignment